shanecglass/gemini-remote-function/README.md

 Keep in mind that generative AI models like Gemini are non-deterministic, so associated costs will vary based on the output length and cannot be definitively estimated.

 # Make it your own
 You can adapt this demo for your own use case!
+Check out the instructions below for image and text analysis.

+## Analyze images

 You can get started analyzing any images you have uploaded to Cloud Storage by:
 1. [Create a Cloud Storage object table](https://cloud.google.com/bigquery/docs/object-tables)

 If your bucket is stored in the same region that you deployed this demo, you should be able to reuse the existing BigQuery connection.
 If not, you will likely have to create a new one.